numerate64/aws-s3-facts/python/README.md

 - Per-bucket details (name, object count, size, storage classes)
 - Summary statistics
 - Detailed storage class distribution with object counts and sizes
+- Largest bucket by object count (with size and object count)
+- Highest capacity bucket by size (with size and object count)
+- Note if both are the same bucket

 ## Timeout Handling